rheiland/CRC_v1.8.0/documentation/Quickstart.md

 ## Build: sample projects

-We provide (at least) six sample projects to help you get started.
-Five of the projects are 2D models (<i>biorobots, anti-cancer biorobots, cancer heterogeneity, virus-macrophage, and predator-prey-farmer</i>); a sixth project is a 3D model (<i>cancer immunology</i>).
+We provide several sample projects to help you get started.
+Most of the projects are 2D models (<i>biorobots, anti-cancer biorobots, cancer heterogeneity, virus-macrophage, predator-prey-farmer, and worms</i>); but one project is a 3D model (<i>cancer immunology</i>).
 The procedure to build and execute each of the sample projects follows the same pattern.
 For example, from your Terminal, in the root PhysiCell directory/folder:
 ```